-However, to meet the requirements of the Government's 2040 deadline for the cessation of ICE vehicles and the 70% uptake level of EV adoption given in the Government's Road to Zero 2018 we expect that this figure could rise.
-Applying the National Grid Future Energy Scenario "Community Renewables" to our network forecasts could see up to 3,064,000 EVs by the end of 2030.
+However, to meet the requirements of the Government's 2040 deadline for the cessation of ICE vehicles, and an extremely high EV adoption rate could see up to 3,064,000 EVs by the end of 2030.

-2.2 Developing Distribution Future Energy Scenarios (DFES)
+2.2.
+Developing Distribution Future Energy Scenarios (DFES)